Access to Justice Division | State of Illinois Office of the Illinois Courts

 Illinois Court Help

 In 2020, the Access to Justice Division partnered with the ATJ Commission to develop a new service that increased access to court and procedural information.
-It will be a free service that connects people to the information and resources they need to go to court.
+Illinois Court Help launched in May 2021 as a free service that connects people to the information and resources they need to go to court.
 Trained court guides provide step-by-step instructions by phone, text, or email about the court process in all Illinois courts – circuit, appellate, and Supreme Court - including how to e-file and how to appear in court via Zoom.
-The new service does not provide legal advice but can connect people to legal assistance and community resources that can help them resolve their problem.
-It is expected to launch in early 2021.
+The service does not provide legal advice but can connect people to legal assistance and community resources that can help them resolve their problem.

 Training Materials and Educational Programs

 The Access to Justice Division works with the ATJ Commission Court Guidance and Training Committee (Court Guidance and Training Committee) to develop and maintain training materials and educational programs on access to justice issues.
-In 2020, the Access to Justice Division conducted training clerks, court staff, and justice partners like public libraries in many individual counties focusing on the distinction between legal information and legal advice.
+In 2021, the Access to Justice Division conducted training for clerks, court staff, and justice partners like public libraries in many individual counties focusing on the distinction between legal information and legal advice.
 During each of these trainings, there was additional discussion of how assisting with e-filing information falls on that spectrum.
-We developed and then distributed a desk card for clerks and court staff and a bench card for judges about the changes to the fee waiver statute creating partial fee waivers and a waiver option for criminal assessments.
-The Access to Justice Division was also involved in planning several multi-disciplinary access to justice trainings for the 2020 Judicial Education Conference on language access, self-represented litigants, and fee waivers.

 Appellate Resource Program